 Though it's great to have a ton of free content at your disposal, it's important to wade through the content on Math Playground to find the games, videos, and activities that will give your students what they need.
 In terms of games, there are some familiar types, like math-focused versions of Pac-Man and Tetris that help kids explore addition and numbers.
 Other games require brain-bending logic, like the gravity-based Sugar, Sugar.
 Worksheets, drills, and instructional videos explain a variety of math concepts to help round out the site's approach.

 Unfortunately, the level of instruction varies from game to game, with many games focusing on superficial drills and rote practice.
 Also, the mechanics of some will likely confuse kids, especially when there are no instructions and no help within the game itself.
-And feedback is limited to trial and error: Kids can see their progress in individual games, but there isn't a system for tracking progress at the site level.
-Of course, free resources are critical for most teachers, and there's solid content to find on Math Playground, but it will definitely work best to spend some time finding the higher-quality, targeted practice to avoid time-wasting and ad-related distraction.
+Feedback is limited to trial and error: Kids can see their progress in individual games, but there isn't a system for tracking progress at the site level.
+Of course, free resources are critical for most teachers, and there's some solid content to find on Math Playground.
+However, it will definitely work best if teachers spend some time finding the higher-quality, targeted practice to avoid time-wasting and ad-related distraction.